 Section 2.
-Combined reporting required, when; discretionary under certain circumstances.
+Requirement to File a Combined reporting required, when: discretionary under certain circumstances.
+Report.

-- A. Combined reporting required, when.
-A taxpayer engaged in a unitary business with one or more other corporations shall file a combined report which includes the income, determined under Section 3.C. of this act, and apportionment factors, determined under [provisions on apportionment factors and Section 3.B. of this act], of all corporations that are members of the unitary business, and such other information as required by the Director. - B. Combined reporting at Director's discretion, when.
-The Director may, by regulation, require the combined report include the income and associated apportionment factors of any persons that are not included pursuant to Section 2.A., but that are members of a unitary business, in order to reflect proper apportionment of income of the entire unitary business.
-Authority to require combination by regulation under this Section 2.B. includes authority to require combination of persons that are not, or would not be if doing business in this state, subject to the [state income tax act].
+A. A. Combined reporting required, when.
+A taxpayer engaged in a unitary business with one or more other corporations shall file a combined report which includes the income, determined under Section 3.C. of this act, and apportionment factors, determined under [provisions on apportionment factors and Section 3.B. of this act], of all corporations that are members of the unitary business, and unless an election is made to file on a water's edge basis as provided under Section 5, and includes such other information as required by the Director.

+B. B. Combined reporting at Director's discretion, when.
+The Director may, by regulation, require the combined report to include the income and associated apportionment factors of any persons that are not included pursuant to Section 2.A., but that are members of a unitary business, in order to reflect proper apportionment of income of the entire unitary businesses. business.
+Authority to require combination by regulation under this Section 2.B. includes authority to require combination of persons that are not, or would not be if doing business in this state, subject to the [Statestate income tax Act].